Abibubble/milestone2-harry-potter-quiz/README.md

 ---
 ## Testing
 ### W3C Validator
-The W3C Markup Validator, W3C CSS Validator Services and JSHint were used to validate the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator, W3C CSS Validator and JSHint were used to validate the project to ensure there were no syntax errors within the site.
 The only errors found were due to 'let', 'const' and template literals only being available in ES6 within the JavaScript code.

 1. W3C Markup Validator